-- 1) a list of border posts, quarantine stations, approved abattoirs and storage depots in its territory which are approved for international trade; - 2) the period of time required for notice to be given for the application of the arrangements contained in point 2 of Articles 5.7.1. to 5.7.4.;

-a list of airports in its territory which Veterinary Authority and placed undefurther transport to their final destinat er its immedia
+- a list of border posts, quarantine stations, approved abattoirs and storage depots in its territory which are approved for international trade: - 2) the period of time required for notice to be given for the application of the arrangements contained in point 2 of Articles 5.7.1. to 5.7.4.; - 3) a list of airports in its territory which are provided with an area of direct transit, approved by the relevant Veterinary Authority and placed under its immediate control, where animals stay for a short time pending further transport to their final destination.